salman-abedin/tide/README.md

 ![](preview.gif)

-# tide: A minimal CLI Transmission Client
+# tide: A minimal Transmission CLI Client

-tide is a minimal TUI for controlling Transmission daemon
+tide is a minimal TUI for the BitTorrent client [Transmission](https://transmissionbt.com/)

 ## Dependencies